phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/hooks.rst

 PHP cannot compile scripts anymore and Opcache will not work anymore.

-The extension overwriting order here is also important as you need to be careful to make sure yourregister your hook before or after Opcache, because Opcache does not call the original function pointer if it finds an opcode array entry in its shared memory cache.
+The extension overwriting order here is also important as you need to be careful whether you register your hook before or after Opcache, because Opcache does not call the original function pointer if it finds an opcode array entry in its shared memory cache.